How to respond to negative hotel reviews

 Elanor L. | General Manager

-Everything this manager says indicates both to the reviewer and any prospectives who might read the review, that she truly cares about her guests.
-Although she is unable to fix all the issues immediately, she takes care to highlight the aspects of the hotel that are getting an update.
+Everything this manager says indicates to both the reviewer, and any prospective guests who might read the review, that the General Manager truly cares about the guest experience.
+Although she is unable to fix all the issues immediately, she takes care in highlighting the aspects of the hotel that are getting an update.
 This is a great way to mitigate any damage to your reputation and potentially repair your relationship with an unhappy guest.

 Jim L | General Manager

-Once you’ve researched the details of the guest’s stay, you should respond to negative hotel reviews ASAP.
-Responding as quickly as possible is one more step you can take to repair your relationship with your unhappy guest.
+While you don’t want to reply to a negative review before you have the necessary context, you do need to be prompt.
+Once you’ve researched the details of the guest’s stay, you should respond to negative hotel reviews swiftly.
+In fact, you should respond to 100% of negative reviews within 24 hours.
+Responding as quickly as possible is one more step you can take to repair the relationship with your unhappy guest.
 It will also minimize the number of prospective guests that see the review online without your response.
-We recommend that you respond to 100% of negative reviews within 24 hours.